'Torrington Extra Photo Special' on the Naugatuck Railroad

 THE H. ALBERT WEBB MEMORIAL RAILROAD PRESERVATION AWARD

 H. Albert Webb Award will help restore historic New Haven Railroad Turntable in Danbury, CT

 Mass Bay RRE member Leigh Webb created the H. Albert Webb Memorial Award in 2000 to recognize his father's love for New England railroading.
 Mass Bay RRE acts as Mr. Webb's agent in soliciting applications for the award, reviewing the completed applications, and administering the grants as they are used.

-The applications period for the 2015 H. Albert Webb Memorial Railroad Preservation Award is now closed.
-Applications for the 2016 H. Albrt Webb Memorial Railroad Preservation Award will be available in June, 2015.
+The application period for the 2017 H. Albert Webb Memorial Railroad Preservation Award is now closed.

 Nonprofit, tax-exempt [Internal Revenue Code 501(c)(3)] organizations that preserve historically significant railroad equipment, structures or information from New England railroads are eligible to apply for the award, whether or not they are based in New England.
 The successful applicant will receive a single $10,000 grant.